rajat250996/Email-Campaign-Effectiveness-Prediction/README.md

 # Email Campaign Effectiveness Prediction
-These project is part of the “Machine Learning &Advanced Machine Learning” curriculum as capstone projects at [AlmaBetter](https://www.almabetter.com/).

-#### -- Project Status: [Completed]

 ## Objective<br>
 The main objective is to create a machine learning model to characterize the mail and track the mail that is ignored; read; acknowledged by the reader.